FunnyMonkey/fm-vagrant/README.md

 ## Quickstart

-1. Grab this code: git clone git@github.com:FunnyMonkey/fm-vagrant.git
+1. Grab this code replace PROJECTNAME with the name of your project, note that this will also be the name of the VirtualBox image if you load the VirtualBox GUI: git clone git@github.com:FunnyMonkey/fm-vagrant.git PROJECTNAME
-2. cd into the directory the code is at: cd fm-vagrant
+2. cd into the directory the code is at: cd PROJECTNAME
-3. run ./build.sh the primary things this does is to let you pick an arbitrary hostname.
+3. run the build script the primary things this does is to let you pick an arbitrary hostname.
 This is really just a convenience so that when you login to the server the hostname is reflected.
-That is your prompt will be;
-    USERNAME@HOSTNAME
-I find this helpful to avoid ambiguity.
+That is your prompt will be; USERNAME@HOSTNAME I find this helpful to avoid ambiguity.
 Additionaly the virtualbox name if you fire up the Virtual Box GUI will reflect the hostname you chose.
-This process also sets up manifets/nodes.pp to match the selected hostname and grabs your ssh keys and git configuration (~/.gitconfig).
+This process also sets up manifets/nodes.pp to match the selected hostname.
+    ./build.sh
-5. run 'vagrant up' This creates the virtual machine and then kicks off puppet configuration that will get the rest of the steps.
+4. run 'vagrant up' This creates the virtual machine and then kicks off puppet configuration that will get the rest of the steps. vagrant up
-6. You can now begin working with your webserver.
+5. You can now begin working with your webserver.
 The webroot is setup at;
     /var/www/HOSTNAME.DOMAIN
 where HOSTNAME and DOMAIN are what you provided in step 3.

 ## Host specific settings
 This is well documented at http://vagrantup.com/v1/docs/vagrantfile.html but you should review the order precedence of the Vagrantfile.
 Generally speaking you will want to make a few host specific adjustments.
 Most importantly you will make adjustments so that your machine has an outbound connection.
 This is typically done with a bridged network interface, but you may need to adjust to NAT depending on your network configuration.
 Note that bridged mode will generally fail on large public networks such as those found in airports and hotels.
 Below is what I have in ~/.vagrant.d/Vagrantfile

     Vagrant::Config.run do |config|
       config.vm.customize ["modifyvm", :id, "--memory", "2048"]